top of page

 DAY 7: BAHRAIN SIGHTSEEING

-Today will be spent further exploring this tiny island state.
-We begin with a visit to the Bahrain National Museum where we will trace the archaeological development of the region.
-Through sculpture and ceramics, reconstructed burial mounds, Arabic calligraphy and illuminated Korans, the different periods of Bahrain's history are presented.
+Today will be spent further exploring this small island state, beginning with a visit to the Bahrain National Museum.
+Here we will trace the archaeological development of the region through sculpture and ceramics, reconstructed burial mounds, Arabic calligraphy, and illuminated Korans, all of which present the different periods of Bahrain’s history.

-We will also visit the Bahrain Fort.
-The first dwellings on the site are believed to have been constructed around 2800 BC, and have subsequently been overlaid by numerous fortified settlements.
-The last was built in the early 16th century to defend Portugal's recent acquisition of the islands; for this reason, it is also known locally as the Portuguese Fort.
+We will then visit Bahrain Fort, where the earliest dwellings are believed to date back to around 2800 BC.
+Over time, the site was overlaid by a series of fortified settlements, the last of which was built in the early 16th century to defend Portugal’s newly acquired islands.
+For this reason, it is also known locally as the Portuguese Fort.

-No visit to Bahrain would be complete without a tour of the Old Souq, with its profusion of colors, sounds, and aromas.
-The souq lies in the centre of the old town, near the archway of Bab al-Bahrain and, although much of the surrounding area is modern, the street layout and division of occupations still follow traditional lines.
-All wares are sold, from cloth of different colors and textures to gold and jewelry as well as the traditional array of spices and local produce.
+No visit to Bahrain would be complete without time in the Old Souq, a lively maze of colors, sounds, and aromas.
+Located in the heart of the old town near the Bab al-Bahrain gateway, the souq retains its traditional street layout and division of trades.
+Here, everything is for sale—from textiles and gold jewelry to spices and local produce.

 Overnight in Manama, Bahrain